-Discussion boards are our primary mechanism for processing and exploring the course concepts and are critical for your success.
+Discussion boards, activities, case studies, and quizzes are our primary mechanisms for processing and exploring the course concepts and are critical for your success.
 As described earlier you must participate in the discussion boards with thoughtful analysis incorporating content from the appropriate chapters.
 The discussion boards will include your analysis of theories and concepts and involve different activities to which you will provide responses.
 Your posts are graded on quality, quantity, and timeliness.
 Waiting until the board closes to post isn't a two-way discussion, so post early and respect your classmates by engaging them in a thoughtful dialogue.